samwu4166/infi.clickhouse_orm/docs/schema_migrations.md

 Running Migrations
 ------------------

-To migrate a database, create a `Database` instance and call its `migrate` method with the package name containing your migrations:
+To migrate a database, create a `Database` instance and call its `migrate` method with the package name containing your migrations and target version:

-    Database('analytics_db').migrate('analytics.analytics_migrations')
+    Database('analytics_db').migrate('analytics.analytics_migrations', version_to=10)

+To migrate down to certaion version, you can specify targe version in `version_to` like:

+    Database('analytics_db').migrate('analytics.analytics_migrations', version_to=8)

 Note that you may have more than one migrations package.